ADirin/OTP1_LectureMaterial/Week 6/introduction to Docker.md

 Make sure your pipeline stages are clearly defined and contain actual steps.
 In your current script, you only have one stage, which might be too minimal to display a clear visual pipeline.
 You can add multiple stages and steps to see the pipeline stages more clearly.

+## Options for Applying Pipelines in Jenkins

+There are several ways to apply pipelines in Jenkins, each with its own advantages.
+Here are some common options:

+### 1. Jenkinsfile in GitHub
+- **Description**: Store your pipeline definition in a `Jenkinsfile` within your project's repository on GitHub.
+- **Advantages**:
+  - **Version Control**: Track changes to your pipeline alongside your code.
+  - **Collaboration**: Easily share and review pipeline code with team members.
+  - **Consistency**: Ensure the same pipeline is used across different Jenkins instances.

+### 2. Pipeline Script Directly in Jenkins
+- **Description**: Write and manage your pipeline script directly within the Jenkins user interface.
+- **Advantages**:
+  - **Quick Setup**: Easily create and modify pipelines without needing to push changes to a repository.
+  - **Immediate Feedback**: Test and debug pipeline scripts directly in Jenkins.

+### 3. Shared Libraries
+- **Description**: Use shared libraries to define reusable pipeline code that can be used across multiple projects.
+- **Advantages**:
+  - **Reusability**: Share common pipeline code across different projects.
+  - **Maintainability**: Centralize updates and maintenance of pipeline code.

+### 4. Declarative vs. Scripted Pipelines
+- **Declarative Pipelines**:
+  - **Description**: Use a simplified, structured syntax to define your pipeline.
+  - **Advantages**: Easier to read and write, with built-in error handling and validation.
+- **Scripted Pipelines**:
+  - **Description**: Use Groovy scripting for more complex and flexible pipeline definitions.
+  - **Advantages**: Greater control and flexibility for advanced use cases.

+### 5. Pipeline as Code with Multibranch Pipelines
+- **Description**: Automatically create pipelines for each branch in your repository.
+- **Advantages**:
+  - **Branch-Specific Pipelines**: Customize pipelines for different branches.
+  - **Automation**: Automatically detect and create pipelines for new branches.

+Each method has its own use cases and benefits, so you can choose the one that best fits your project's needs.

 ## Example with Multiple Stages:

 ```groovy